CBA Series Part 1 - Understand The Basics

 Understand The Basics

-Being a Sniper is a skill.
-Whilst some have a natural ability, it is a skill that can be taught.
-Like anything learned you start off small and build on it.
-Mastering on step at a time only to add to it until you become expert.
-This is achieved through conscious effort.
-Starting small and building on knowledge gained and skills practiced.
+Being a sniper is a skill.
+While some have a natural ability, it is a skill that can be taught.
+Like anything learned, you start small and build on it, mastering one step at a time until you become an expert.
+This is achieved through conscious effort, starting small and building on gained knowledge and practiced skills.
+Through these deliberate actions, you develop habits.
+Over time, you become proficient, then skilled, and finally an expert in your chosen discipline.

-Understanding and applying the basics is fundamental to whatever you chose to do.
+Understanding and applying the basics is fundamental to whatever you choose to do.
 Concentrate on the small stuff!
-Whilst individually basic skills may not amount too much, collectively they become significant.
+While individual basic skills may not amount to much, collectively they become significant.

 Basic Marksmanship Principles

-The shot must be released and followed through without disturbing the firers position.
+4. The shot must be released and followed through without disturbing the firer's position.

 “People fail on application not the understanding.”